aaaaa-liang/breezeblogs_rust/breeze_blogs reimplementation/src/readme.md

-## Baseline BreezeBlogs
+## Baseline BreezeBlogs in Rust

-In `routes.rs`, the following endpoints included:
+In `routes.rs`, the following endpoints are included:
 - register
 - login
 - set_interests